-Bowel incontinence can vary in severity from passing a small amount of feces when breaking wind to total loss of bowel control.
+Bowel, or fecal, incontinence can vary in severity from passing a small amount of feces when breaking wind to total loss of bowel control.
 It is not life-threatening or hazardous, but it can affect the person’s quality of life, emotional and mental health, and self-esteem.

-Fecal incontinence is a common condition, affecting around 18 million people, or 1 in 12 adults, in the United States.
+Fecal incontinence is a common condition, affecting around

 It is slightly more common among women, possibly as a complication of pregnancy.